AutismAccelerator/bubble/README.md

 ## Limitations
 Bubble is currently an experimental project for personal use.\
-Current `promotion formula`, env vars might not be the best.
+Current `promotion formula`, tunable variables might not be the best.\
 `prompts` might have much room to improve.
 Patch **bubble.decomposer._SYSTEM** if it doesn't fit your use case.\
 \
 Leave a star if you like this work.
 Contributions are welcome.